Yogi Berra: Major League Baseball

 On August 22, 1988, Berra and Dickey were honored with plaques to be hung in Monument Park at Yankee Stadium.
 Berra's plaque calls him "A legendary Yankee" and cites his most frequent quote, "It ain't over till it's over".
 However, the honor was not enough to shake Berra's conviction that Steinbrenner had broken their personal agreement; Berra did not set foot in the stadium for another decade, until Steinbrenner publicly apologized to Berra.

 In 1996, Berra received an honorary doctorate from Montclair State University, which also named its own campus stadium Yogi Berra Stadium, opened in 1998, in his honor.
 The stadium is also used by the New Jersey Jackals, an independent minor league baseball team that has also paid homage to Berra by never issuing his jersey number, 8, to anyone.

 In 1998, Berra appeared at No. 40 on The Sporting News list of the 100 Greatest Baseball Players, and fan balloting elected him to the Major League Baseball All-Century Team.
-At the 2008 All-Star Game at Yankee Stadium, Berra had the honor of being the last of the 49 Hall of Famers in attendance to be announced.
-The hometown favorite received the loudest standing ovation of the group.
+In 2020, The Athletic ranked Berra at number 43 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.

 On July 18, 1999, Berra was honored with "Yogi Berra Day" at Yankee Stadium.
 Don Larsen threw the ceremonial first pitch to Berra to honor the perfect game of the 1956 World Series.
-The celebration marked the return of Berra to the stadium, after the end of his 14-year feud with Yankees owner George Steinbrenner.
-The feud had started in 1985 when Steinbrenner, having promised Berra the job of Yankees' manager for the entire season, fired him after just 16 games.
-Berra then vowed never to return to Yankee Stadium as long as Steinbrenner owned the team.
+The celebration marked the return of Berra to the stadium.
 On that day, Yankees pitcher David Cone threw a perfect game against the Montreal Expos, only the 16th time it had ever been done in Major League history.

 In 2005, Berra received the Golden Plate Award of the American Academy of Achievement.
 In 2008, Berra was inducted into the New Jersey Hall of Fame.

 Berra was the inaugural recipient of the Bob Feller Act of Valor Award in 2013.